Find the Stewardship Gnomes in Nature!

 River Run Park

-Calling all gnome hunters!
-The gnomes challenge you to find them in this 52-acre urban nature park!
-Over 2 miles of trails meander beneath canopies of big-leaf maple and red alder, through native plants, trees and wetlands which shelter trilliums, towhees and small wildlife.
-The hunt is on and the gnomes have ventured to all corners of this large park!
-This is the Grande Finale Gnome Hunt as our gnomes will migrate to warmer climates November 1st!
+The gnomes challenge you to find them in this 52-acre nature park!
+Over 2 miles of trails meander beneath canopies of big-leaf maple and red alder.
+Keep your eyes open for trilliums, towhees and small wildlife.
+These gnomes have ventured to all corners of this large park!

 Location: 2899 Diane Dr.